scitran/client/Get-info.md

 ### getdicominfo information

 The dicom file info contains the header from the dicom and provides useful information about the scanning parameters.
+Here, we search for the dicom file and then get the info.
+Any single field, such as the EchoTime, can be displayed.

 ```
 st = scitran('cni');